How Keno Payouts Work

 - The paytable is specific to both the number of spots you played and the casino or lottery you're playing at

-- Most payouts do not include your original bet back — a "$5 payout" on a $1 bet means you net $4 profit (this varies by casino; some list payouts as profit, others as total return)
+- Most payouts do not include your original bet back.
+A "$5 payout" on a $1 bet means you net $4 profit (this varies by casino; some list payouts as profit, others as total return)

 Reading a Keno Pay Table